 The Department of Science and Technology (DST) is not just supporting the development of indigenous technology for batteries, especially in the field of graphene-based batteries, it is also supporting a project on graphene-protected silicon nano-spheres (interconnected) for developing high energy density lithium-ion battery.

-International Advanced Research Centre for Powder Metallurgy and New Materials (ARCI), an autonomous research and development center of the DST, is working on materials and devices for super-capacitor and Na-ion (sodium ion) battery as future technologies, the Lok Sabha was informed.
+International Advanced Research Centre for Powder Metallurgy and New Materials (ARCI), an autonomous DST research and development center, is working on materials and devices for super-capacitor and Na-ion (sodium ion) battery as future technologies, the Lok Sabha was informed.

 ARCI has been engaged in the development of indigenous technologies to produce electrode materials (cathode and anode) in large quantities for lithium-ion batteries for electric vehicles.